nico-stan/project-II/README.md

 ## Conclusion
 ​
 The persistent historical trends mentioned have inescapable consequences in terms of population.
-There is no easy fix for the demographic dillemma.
-However, immigration when inspected closely seems to be playing a significant role in the long term sustainability of a Country's Wellfare State.
+There is no easy fix for the demographic dilemma.
+However, immigration when inspected closely seems to be playing a significant role in the long term sustainability of a Country's Welfare State.

 The bottom line is that positive net immigration can ensure population stability or growth in the aging advanced economies of the developed Nations and this will happen only if we promote forward-looking immigration policies that allow larger numbers of immigrants and consider their long-run impact, rather than focusing only on the short-term calculations of their (mostly political) costs.